-This is the setup and start dialog for the Spectrogram & Parameters Viewer.
+This is the setup and start dialog for the Spectrogram & Parameters Viewer, also known as Analysis in the Compact mode.
 This application shows a selected set of transformations and parameters of the source signals.
 It also implements a spectrum sectioner and some segmentation tools.

 - 1 Dialog Layout